Islamic Studies Program

 • The role of Wahhabism in the Islamic world

-• Intellectual movements in Islamic sects
+• Intellectual developments within Islamic sects

-• Islamic nations and their theological traditions
+• Islamic nations and sects

-Islamic Identity & Civilization
+Islamic Identity and Civilization

 Tuesdays: 10:00 AM - 12:00 PM

-• Fundamentals of the Islamic worldview
+• Foundations of the Muslim worldview

 • The concept of the Ummah in Islamic thought

-• Political movements in Muslim history
+• Political movements in Islamic history

-• Identity and migration of Muslims
+• Identity issues and Muslim migration

 Register Now